nhaniph/web-developer-journey/log.md

 **Link(s) to work** :
 -->
 -----------
+### [Off Day] October 5, Thursday
+Really sick with fever.
+Couldn't code much.
+So here goes another one.
+Hoping to recover  and get back to coding ASAP.
+Did a bit of reading on React, that's it.

 ### [Off Day] October 4, Wednesday
  **Today's Progress** : Will count as a off day.
 No JS30 work today.
 Been a little tired.
 Sitting whole day in front of chair creating back issues.
 Typical programmer's problem.
 Worked on the React extension project.
 Hoping to implement the time function by this week.